Rthvk/Pokemon-Carrier/README.md

 print(f"e {e}")
 choice = input("Enter your choice: ")
 if choice == "a":
-    print("Your pokemon patner is Bulbasaur")
+    print("Your pokemon patner is Bulbasaur") # You can write whatever pokemon you like. print("Type: grass/poison")
-    print("Type: grass/poison")
     print("Attacks: vine whip, power whip, tackle, sludge bomb and a couple more.") elif choice == "b":